mySugr Review: A Detailed Overview

 What Do Users of mySugr Have to Say About It?

 Our search through blogger reviews, forum posts, and even testimonials from the Google Play Store seemed to indicate that many users are satisfied with mySugr as a diabetes tracking app.
-At the time of writing, the app had over 14,000 Play Store reviews and averaged 4.6 stars.
+At the time of writing, the app had more than 32,000 Google Play Store reviews and averaged 4.6 stars.

 Online testimonials on the product’s website revealed that many users found the included games fun and addicting enough to convince them to keep tracking their health information.
 Others mentioned that the app was easy and fun to use, and some noted that they had tried multiple blood glucose trackers before deciding that mySugr was the best.

-In the same way, the blogger Everyday Ups and Downs mentioned in an app review that she appreciated how the app’s graphs gave instant feedback on her health by changing color, and that it was easy to see the stats for multiple days at once and create completely customizable PDFs to take to the doctor.
+In the same way, diabetes blog Everyday Ups and Downs appreciated how the app’s graphs gave instant feedback by changing color.
+The blog also noted it was easy to see the stats for multiple days at once and create completely customizable PDFs to take to the doctor.

 To make a comparison with the specific features that this app provides, we chose to look at two other popular diabetes trackers to see how they compared to mySugr.

-Averaging four stars in the Play Store, Diabetes Tracker is a free blood glucose tracking app that is designed to make it easier to stay healthy.
-The app claims that it helps users follow a proper diet and exercise routine so that their diabetes stays under control.
+Averaging four stars in the Google Play Store, Diabetes Tracker is a free blood glucose tracking app that is designed to make it easier to stay healthy.
+The app claims that it helps users follow a proper diet and exercise routine so that their diabetes remains under control.

-Another popular diabetes tracking app is Glucose Buddy, a program that has been downloaded from the Play Store over 13,000 times.
-While it doesn’t sync with a glucometer, it can store your manually logged data about your insulin levels, glucose readings and carb content through the free app.
+Another popular diabetes tracking app is Glucose Buddy, a program that has been downloaded from the Play Store over 100,000 times.
+While it doesn’t sync with a glucometer, it can store your manually logged data about your insulin levels, glucose readings, and carb intake through the free app.

 For these reasons, many online users seemed to prefer using mySugr as their primary diabetes tracker because of its numerous health services, entertainment value, and ease of use—at least based on their feedback.

-Though we haven’t tried this app for ourselves, our research into mySugr’s features, clinical studies and online reviews has shown us that it is one of the most popular diabetes trackers available today.
+Now let’s summarize our viewpoint.
+Our research into mySugr’s features, clinical studies, and online reviews have shown us that it is one of the most popular diabetes trackers available today.